 Mental Health: Improve the integration of mental health services in primary care by establishing a pediatric mental health access program in Virginia.

-Provide state financial support to scale up the Virginia Mental Health Access Project (VMAP).
-This project seeks to improve primary care providers’ ability to address children’s mental health needs through additional training, improved care coordination, and behavioral health consultation services.
+SUCCESS!
+The final budget included $1.23 million to expand the Virginia Mental Health Access Program.
+This program seeks to improve primary care providers’ ability to address children’s mental health needs through additional training, improved care coordination, and behavioral health consultation services.

 Community- Level Prevention: Help parents and caregivers understand their role as a “buffer” -preventing exposure to, and mitigating the impact of, various forms of childhood trauma.

 CONTINUED PROGRESS… While there was not a request to expand home visiting this year, thanks to on-going education lawmakers recognize the importance of the home visitors’ role supporting parents as their child’s first teacher.